minoki/LunarML/doc/DelimitedContinuations.md

 `pushPrompt` is equivalent to `reset`/`prompt` in other formulations.

-`topLevel` is a prompt that is implicitly pushed by the runtime.
+JS-CPS backend specific: `topLevel` is a prompt that is implicitly pushed by the runtime.
 Some runtime functions, including `TextIO.print`, need it to work.

 `JavaScript.callback` implicitly pushes `topLevel`, but `JavaScript.function` does not.